nvdraza/SQL/README.md

 # Objective 1 :
 1. Explore the menu_items table to get an idea of what's on the new menu

---- Exploring menu_items table
+--- Exploring menu_items table---

--- 1. View the menu_item table---
+1. View the menu_item table

 ***SELECT * FROM menu_items***